nikoo-dev/todolist-app/development-tasks.md

 ## Development Tasks

-Development tasks are tasks with a technical description of what needs to be done. _The only development tasks T01-T04 have sub-tasks with details that can help you get started on the project_.
+Development tasks are tasks with a technical description of what needs to be done.
+The **only** development **tasks T01-T04** have sub-tasks with details that can help you get started on the project.

 * T01: Add and configure C# projects.
     * Create C# projects and add them to the solution file; configure project dependencies as expected.